I.D. (1995 film): Production

 Millmoor (pictured derelict in 2015) appeared as "The Kennel" the home of Shadwell Town.

 Filming took part in a number of locations largely across London and Yorkshire.
 Despite being set in London both interior and exterior shots including the surrounding streets of Rotherham United's stadium Millmoor was used for Shadwell Town's ground "The Kennel".
 Other stadiums used in the film were Bradford City's Valley Parade, Crystal Palace's Selhurst Park, Leyton Orient's Brisbane Road and Millwall's old ground The Den.
 Other locations used are Sheffield railway station, Rotherham Centenary Market, Leicester Square and New Scotland Yard.

 The pub used as "The Rock" was the Rising Sun on Old Jamaica Road in Bermondsey, South London.
 The pub was demolished shortly after filming.
 The Tower Hotel in Wapping was also used.

 Release

 The film was released in the United Kingdom on 26 screens on 5 May 1995.
 The film was released on VHS video on 9 March 1998.
 DVDs were released in 2005, 2009 and 2012, with a Blu-ray release in May 2012.

 Reception

 IMDb users rate the movie at 7.3 out of 10.
 Rotten Tomatoes score it at 81%.

 The film grossed £43,034 in its opening weekend in the UK, placing twelfth at the UK box office.
+It went on to gross £286,407.